UAE keen to cooperate with Russia on energy security, says UAE minister | Headlines

 The United Arab Emirates is keen to cooperate with Russia on improving global energy security, UAE Foreign Minister Sheikh Abdullah bin Zayed Al Nahyan said in Moscow on Thursday.

 Russia's invasion of Ukraine has drawn a raft of Western sanctions and disrupted global energy markets, putting a spotlight on Gulf energy exporters, such as the UAE and Saudi Arabia, as consumers look for supplies to replace Russian oil.
-In his televised comments, the minister said the UAE was planning to discuss the crises in Ukraine, Syria, Yemen, and Iraq during his delegation's visit to Russia.
+OPEC producers Saudi Arabia and the UAE have so far resisted U.S. pleas to use their spare production capacity to help contain oil prices, saying they are committed to an output pact under the OPEC+ alliance, which includes Russia.

+"It is important to maintain the stability of energy and food markets," the Emirati minister told a televised joint press conference with his Russian counterpart Sergei Lavrov.
+"We welcome all mediation efforts in the Ukraine crisis ... the UAE is ready to engage with the parties to strengthen opportunities for a peaceful resolution," Sheikh Abdullah said.

+The UAE, whose relations with security ally the United States have been strained, has tried to walk a line between the West and Russia, with which it has also deepened ties.
+It abstained in a recent U.N.
+Security Council vote, vetoed by Moscow, condemning the invasion.
+Sheikh Abdullah said he would also discuss Iran, Syria and Iraq during his talks in Moscow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)